 red peppers, olive oil

-cabbage, red cabbage, bell peppers, avocado, chia seeds
+cabbage, red cabbage, bell peppers, avocado

-avocado, blueberries, chile peppers
+avocado, blueberries, hot peppers

-beets, walnuts, olive oil
+beets, green leafy vegetables, walnuts, olive oil

-eggs, avocado, hot peppers
+eggs, avocado, hot peppers, spices

-kale, dried tart cherries, walnuts, olive oil
+kale, dried tart cherries, pecans, olive oil

 There are healthy ways to appease a sweet tooth and nourish your brain.